pcavad/beginning-data-science/README.md

 - Machine Learning with IBM
 - AI Engineering with IBM

-I also included a folder with visualizations.
+I also included a folder with links to visualizations (Google Data Studio and Tableau).

 Note: the notebooks mirror a learning path.